 Activities at Elewana Elephant Pepper Camp

 The camp has a smorgasbord of interesting activities you can take part in.
 Naturally the camp offers outstanding game drives and bush walks led by highly qualified Maasai trackers and guides in possession of excellent guiding qualifications and certificates.
 All of the game drives are operated within the wildlife-rich private Mara North Conservancy in 4x4 Toyota Landcruisers.
 These safari vehicles are open-sided and have 3 rows of seats, photographic equipment stands and charging sockets.
 The game drives are shared with other guests, unless you choose to set off on an exclusive safari game drive (extra charge).
 The area is brimming with resident big cats, prides of lions and other wild game.
 It is also one of the best areas to take in the great wildebeest migration from July to October.
-The camp also offers horse-back safaris and hot-air balloon safaris at an additional cost.
+The camp also hot-air balloon safaris at an additional cost.

 One of the benefits of staying at the conservancy is the ability to go on bush walks and to set out on evening game drives.
 The pre-dinner game drives take place with red-light spotlights and introduce you to an entirely different type of wildlife including very different types of predators and the aardvark for instance.
 The camp's guided bush walks give you a closer look at your surroundings.
 You’ll get to see animal tracks, micro-ecosystems and the smaller flora and fauna.
 Patrick, the camp's manager and very knowledgeable walking guide, and his Maasai colleagues will show around the area and point out the most interesting points of interest.
 These activities are prohibited in the actual Masai Mara National Reserve.
 Game drives and bush walks are made extra special with optional bush breakfasts and scenic sundowners.
 During a sundowner your guide will prepare a lovely table filled with goodies and your favorite drinks in a sublimely scenic spot.
 Another unforgettable activity offered by the camp is the ability to visit a Maasai manyatta (village) for an introduction to Maasai culture and traditions.